pyth-network/pyth-sdk-rs/examples/terra-contract/Developing.md

 rustup target add wasm32-unknown-unknown
 ```

+Also in order to make using and compiling the project easier please modify `pyth-sdk-terra` dependency in [Cargo file](./Cargo.toml)
+and remove `path`.
+It should look like: `pyth-sdk-terra = { version = "x.x.x" }`.

+If you don't do the above suggestion, you need to run the below commands in this repo root directory.

 ## Compiling

 After changing the contract, make sure you can compile and run it before